fauxsaurus/fauxsaur.us/src/en/blog/2024-11-14-annotations-title.md

 ---
 desc: Behind the scenes annotations for the series title of Ghost Girl and the Ghost Giant, Embers of the Nephilim.
-tags: [post, Ghost Girl and the Ghost Giant, annotations]
+tags: [Ghost Girl and the Ghost Giant, annotations]
 title: 'Annotations: The Title'
 ---